KyriakisDimitrios/microglia-heterogeneity/README.md

 #### Figures

 We additionally provide scripts to reproduce most of the main figures.
 The R code can be found in the figure_src directory and is split into individual files.
-Figures can be recreated without the need of preprocessing the data.
+Figures can be recreated without the need of preprocessing the data. **NOT READY YET**

 ### Citation